lainor/pcs_vegas/README.md

 ## Usage

 Once the setup is complete, you'll be able to use the plugin.
+You can learn more about it from the [plugin website](http://vegas.jaysalvat.com/).

 Enjoy!